tonyofrancis/Dispatcher/README.md

     }
     .start()
 ```
 DispatchQueue makes it very clear which thread your code is running on.
+An Async block will always run on a background thread.
+A post block will always run on the ui thread.
 Like what you see?
 Read on!

 One of the many problems with offloading work to a background thread in Java and Android programming, is knowing the right time to cancel the work when it is no longer needed.
 DispatchQueue makes it very easy to cancel a dispatch queue.
 Simply call the `cancel()` method on the queue.
 If that is not good enough, allow your component's lifecycle to manage this for you.
 Android Activity Example: